Opinion: Michigan lacks government transparency

 State Attorney General Dana Nessel will be the luncheon keynote speaker.

 Join us to find out about FOIA and why you should care.

 For more information about the conference, go to SPJdetroit.org.

-Beth Konrad is president of the Society of Professional Journalists.
+Beth Konrad is president of the Detroit chapter of the Society of Professional Journalists.